CaoAssignments/cse12-sp20-pa1-RockPaperScissors-starter/writeup.md

 Steps to complete for this problem:
 1. First, complete the TODO items in CounterTest.java.
 2. Next, run all of the tests from the command line.
-You will need to figure out the proper sequence of commands to do this.
-Feel free to talk to a tutor/TA or to use Google for help.
 3. Finally, modify Counter.java so that your Reset test fails.
 The version  of Counter.java that does not pass the Reset test is the version you should turn in.
 To be clear, Counter.java must compile but it should fail a reasonable Reset test.
 We will run your tests against an error-free version of Counter.java to ensure that all tests pass.
 Then we will run your tests against your turned in version of Counter.java to see the failed Reset test.

 ## Problem #2 (60 points)